seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-09-using-router-with-reactphp-http.md

 description: "Using fast-router with ReactPHP Http Component"
 ---

 Router defines the way your application responds to a client request to a specific endpoint which is defined by an URI (or path) and a specific HTTP request method (`GET`, `POST`, etc.).
-With ReactPHP [Http component](http://reactphp.org/http/){:target="_blank"} we can create an asynchronous [web server]{% post_url 2017-07-17-reatcphp-http-server %}{:target="_blank"}.
+With ReactPHP [Http component](http://reactphp.org/http/){:target="_blank"} we can create an asynchronous [web server]({% post_url 2017-07-17-reatcphp-http-server %}){:target="_blank"}.
 But out of the box the component doesn't provide any routing, so you should use third-party libraries in case you want to create a web-server with a routing system.

 ## Manual Routing
 Of course, we can create a simple routing system ourselves.
 We start with a simple "Hello world" server: